ErnestoTz-WR/Udemy-React-Maximilian/04-ReactState&Events/README.md

 ```

-What happens behind the scenes is that we are telling react to re-execute the Component function with the new variable state.
-This does not happen immediately if we `console.log` the value of the updated variable right on the following line of code we will still see the previous value, React schedules the update and executes it accordingly.
+What happens behind the scenes is that we are telling react to **re-execute the Component function** with the new variable state.
+However, this does not happen immediately if we `console.log` the value of the updated variable right on the following line of code we will still see the previous value, React schedules the update and executes it accordingly.

 With `State` React will look for changes only in this specific component using the hook.
 (Not in every component).